finos/datahelix/generator/docs/NullOperator.md

 }
 ```

 This expression does not prevent the consequence (the `then` constraints) from being considered when `field1` has no value.
 Equally it does not say anything about the alternative consequence (the `else` constraints).
-As such both outcomes can be considered at any time.
+As such both outcomes are applicable at any time.

 The solution to this is to express the `if` constraint as follows.
 This is not 'auto completed' for profiles as it would remove functionality that may be intended, it must be explicitly included in the profile.